couchbaselabs/ToDoLite-Android/tutorial.md

 The UserAdapter class inherits from this class.
 In the `onCreate` method of the ShareActivity:

-- create a new variable called `query` of type Query and the `getQuery`
+- Create a new variable called `query` of type Query and the `getQuery`.
-- the `getQuery` takes the database and user id as parameters
+- The `getQuery` takes the database and user id as parameters.
-- initialise the `mAdapter` property passing in the live query
+- Initialise the `mAdapter` property passing in the live query.
-- wire up the adapter to the ListView
+- Wire up the adapter to the ListView.

 The `UserAdapter` is an inner class to serve as the adapter to populate the ListView.
 But the `getView` method is missing some code to bind the data to the item view.

 Where the code is missing add the following:
-- initialise a new `user` variable of type `Document` using the `getItem` method
+- Initialise a new `user` variable of type `Document` using the `getItem` method.
-- set the text property on the `textView` to the `name` property of the document
+- Set the text property on the `textView` to the `name` property of the document.

 The `mCurrentList` property of type document refers to the List Document that was selected, check if the user id is in the array.
 If it’s the case then set the checked property of `checkBox` to true.